 What we should fear is not intelligence as such, but sudden massive shifts of power to agents who may be hostile or callously indifferent.
 Technological acceleration can do that; but a new sort of AI is neither necessary nor sufficient to cause acceleration.
 Powerful new technologies are dangerous whether they are wielded by humans or AIs, and whether they were developed with or without AI.

 Increasing computer power has already caused massive power shifts: for example to the United States versus the rest of the world, and to the tech industry versus the rest of the world economy.
-We’ll get more flops and better algorithms for many years or decades yet.
+We’ll get bigger supercomputers and better algorithms for many years or decades yet.
 Those will result in further large power shifts.
 Whether the computer systems we build count as “Real AI” doesn’t affect their risks or benefits.

 Imagining Real AI as human-like may blind us to the greatest unknowns and the greatest risks.
 Since we can’t identify what is specifically dangerous about Scary AI, we should be considering a wider range of scenarios than the common science-fictionish narratives.
 We should be concerned about any advanced computational systems that unlock new capabilities, or greatly magnify existing ones.
 Those might look very different from Scary AI.